 Located in a vast valley amidst the beautiful Blue Ridge Mountains, the charming city of Roanoke is a treat to visit and explore.
 It is often called the ‘Star City of the South’, due to the colossal lit star atop the mighty Mill Mountain that shines out over its streets and suburbs.

-Although home to enticing attractions and an increasing number of excellent restaurants, most people use Roanoke as a base to explore the breathtaking Blue Ridge Parkway and the endless Appalachian Trail.
+Although home to several attractions and an increasing number of excellent restaurants, most people use Roanoke as a base to explore the breathtaking Blue Ridge Parkway and the endless Appalachian Trail.

 Known for being home to the largest naval base in the world, the city of Norfolk has much more to it.
 World-class museums and pretty parks are found along its winding waterfront.
 Set in the southeast of the state, it lies at the heart of a major metropolitan area and is surrounded by the cities of Chesapeake, Portsmouth and Virginia Beach.